 - Small tools like an electric drill.

-You can only claim for the cost of replacing an item, not the initial cost of buying it.
+You can only claim for the cost of replacing an item, not the initial cost of buying it, claiming either:

-- The actual amount you have spent, but you will have to keep the receipts;
+- The actual amount you have spent, but you will have to keep receipts;

 - The flat rate as set by HMRC.

 You can claim tax relief on professional fees and subscriptions for approved professional organisations only.
-Check if your professional fees or subscription meets the criteria for HMRC approval here.
+However, not all fees and subscriptions are eligible.
+You can check whether what you’ve paid for meets the criteria for HMRC approval here.